aurule/npc/README.md

 * `--search`: Only look in these files and directories.
 Defaults to the base characters path.
 * `--ignore`: Ignore these files and directories.
 By default, nothing is ignored.
 * `--format`: Specify the format of the output.
-One of `markdown`, `md`, or `json`.
+One of `markdown`, `md`, `json`, 'htm', or 'html'.
 Defaults to `markdown`.
 * `--metadata`: Include metadata in the output.
 Can optionally specify the format of this metadata, if the main format supports it.
-Recognized values when used with the `markdown` format are `mmd` for MultiMarkdown metadata, and `yfm` or `yaml` for YAML Front Matter metadata.
+Recognized values depend on the output format:
+    - Markdown supports `mmd` for MultiMarkdown metadata, and `yfm` or `yaml` for YAML Front Matter metadata
+    - HTML supports `meta` to put metadata in `<meta>` elements in the document `<head>`
 * `--outfile`: Path where the output should go.
-If omitted (or you pass "`-`"), the output will go to stdout for chaining to another command.
+If omitted (or you pass `-`), the output will go to stdout for chaining to another command.

 ## Dump Raw NPC Data